jmcole/jmcole.github.io/Web-Optimization/README.md

 Also corrected index.html so that correct image and links display.

-Inlined all css and Javascript
+Inlined all css and Javascript and used grunt-critical to move CSS to properly render above the fold content.